-In the Nordic countries other than Finland, nicotine pouches have not been considered to be medicinal products.
-They may be on the market, but they are subject to varying degrees of regulation.
+In the other Nordic countries, nicotine pouches are allowed to be on the market, but they are subject to varying degrees of regulation.

 In Sweden, nicotine-free nicotine products are subject to a separate law, "lag (2022:1257) om tobaksfria nikotinprodukter".
 It provides, inter alia, for an age limit of 18 years, prior declaration of products, the characteristics of products, declaration of sale, fees for supervision, restriction of advertising, and health warnings on unit packets.
 So far, no nicotine limit has been laid down for these products in Sweden but a report was published in March 2024, proposing that the nicotine content of products should not exceed 12 milligrams per gram of product.
 The report also points out that the acidity of the product has a significant impact on how much nicotine is absorbed from the product and that even a small increase in pH will result in a sharp increase in the amount of free nicotine.
 In addition, the report proposes that the minimum size of the unit packet of the product be set at 20 doses.